alxmamaev/datafest-photos-bot/README.md

 # datafest-photos-bot
-This bot allows you find photos with you by you'r selfie.
+This bot allows find photos with you by you'r selfie.